Customization APIs

 Saved Filter List

-This GET method retrieves a list of the custom filters that have been saved by users in your organization.
-The list is a JSON array whose elements each correspond to an individual custom filter.
+The Saved Filter List GET method fetches JSON array of custom filters saved by users in your organization, with each element representing an individual custom filter.

-The "id" value in the structure corresponding to each individual custom filter can be used in subsequent calls to get information about, update, or delete that custom filter.
+Note: The "id" for each individual custom filter can be used in subsequent calls to retrieve, update, or delete that custom filter.

 HTTP Request